Secretary Occupation, Job and Career

 Secretaries perform a variety of administrative duties in support of managerial and professional employers.
 They are employed throughout the private and public sectors.
 Secretaries and administrative assistants usually work in schools, hospitals, corporate settings, or legal and medical offices.

 - Completion of secondary school is usually required

-- Completion of a one or two-year College or other program for secretaries
+- Completion of a one or two-year College or another program for secretaries

 - Previous clerical experience is required.